KyberNetwork/developer-portal/old docs/integrations-woocommercepluginguide.md

 ## Introduction

-KyberWidget WooCommerce plugin allows developers to easily add a cryptocurrency payment gateway to Wordpress sites.
+The KyberWidget WooCommerce plugin allows developers to easily add a cryptocurrency payment gateway to Wordpress sites.

 ## Pre-requisites